 I never intended to become an advice columnist—or “agony aunt” as they’re called in my native England.
 I contributed some articles to DivorceForce.com, an online community providing support to people affected by divorce.
 Then one of the site’s directors began sending me links to members’ questions about how to cope with various aspects of infidelity.
 He asked me to chime in and provide guidance and support, so I began adding to the discussions.
 Before I knew it, I had contributed to more than a dozen of them.
 The subjects I have written about are relevant to anyone dealing with infidelity—both the cheated upon and the cheaters.
-You can read all my “agony aunt” responses below, with shortened and paraphrased questions.
-I include links to the complete DivorceForce discussions if you want to see all the questions and responses from therapists and authors as well as comments from other members.
+You can read all my “agony aunt” responses below.
+To protect the privacy of DivorceForce.com members, I have shortened and paraphrased their questions.
+If you want access to the discussions on the site, you’ll have to become a member too.

 - 1 How do you stop loving someone?